cabforum/servercert/docs/BR.md

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
-The CA SHALL develop, implement, enforce, and annually update a Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.

 ## 2.1 Repositories
 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.